ketkulka/httping/readme.txt

 Thanks to Thanatos for cookie and authentication support.

-TCP TFO support is added by Ketan Kulkarni.
-Please report any issues at ketkulka@gmail.com.

 For everything more or less related to 'httping', please feel free to contact me on: folkert@vanheusden.com